-Cryptocurrency communities always face a problem moving funds from traditional fiat currencies into cryptocurrencies (Bitcoin, Ethereum, Dash, etc.) and from cryptocurrency back into the fiat currencies.
-This creates a barrier for retail clients and especially for institutional investors to enter the cryptocurrency market.
-Most of the retail merchants still do not accept cryptocurrency as a means of payment.
+Private individuals and companies dealing with traditional Cryptocurrency often face a problem moving funds from traditional fiat currency into cryptocurrencies (Bitcoin, Ethereum, Dash, etc.) and from cryptocurrency back into the fiat currency.
+This creates a barrier to pay for the goods and services by the means of cryptocurrency and invest in to cryptocurrency based instruments.
+ECOVIS ProventusLaw offers different solutions.

-Licensing of Initial Coin Offerings (ICO) and Token offerings
+Licensing of Initial Coin Offerings ICO and Security Token Offerings STO

-Legalisation of ICO and Token offerings licensing is the major problem for ICO organisers in most of the jurisdictions.
-ECOVIS ProventusLaw provides ICO and Token offering licensing solutions without registering them as securities.
-Modern Lithuanian Law on Crowdfunding allows licensed crowdfunding platform operators raise the capital through crowdfunding platforms using modern ICO and Token offering instruments.
-Crowdfunding licensing allows legally distribute utilities and securities Tokens in all over the European Union and rest of the world.
+Legalisation and licensing of ICO’s, STO’s and other token offerings are the major problems for ICO/STO organisers in most of the jurisdictions.
+ECOVIS ProventusLaw provides ICO, STO and token offering licensing solutions registering them as securities or without securities registration.
+Modern Lithuanian Law on Crowdfunding and Brokerage/Investment advisory activity regulation allows Lithuanian licensed brokers and crowdfunding platform operators raise the capital of their clients through modern security and utility token offerings.
+Licensed operators allowed to distribute securities and other tokenized instruments all over the European Union offering them to the wide range of investors.

-Modern regulatory approach allows Lithuanian licensed Electronic Money Institutions issue Electronic Money on Blockchain.
+Modern regulatory approach allows Lithuanian licensed Electronic Money Institutions issue Electronic Money on Blockchain as well as employment of Blockchain technology by financial advisory/brokerage companies in securities and security tokens distribution.
+Possibility to use Blockchain does not eliminate requirement to follow transparency and applicable AML/KYC procedures.
 Employment of modern Blockchain technology in traditional finance gives Lithuanian licensed finance institutions opportunity to create new financial products and provide wider range of services comparing to the companies licensed in other EU jurisdictions.

 Fund transfers fiat currencies/cryptocurrencies

-European regulators follow the opinion of European Central Bank and European Banking Authority indicating that all the cryptocurrency-based instruments having features of securities are subject to the laws regulating the public Securities Issue
+European regulators follow the opinion of European Central Bank and European Banking Authority indicating that all the cryptocurrency-based instruments having features of securities are subject to the laws regulating the public issue of securities.

 Securitization of cryptocurrency based investment instruments